Our destinations include some of the world’s greatest landscapes and cultural sites.

 The Galapagos Islands attract visitors from around the world who want to see this unique and prolific ecosystem.
 Situated on the Equator under the tropical sun, yet bathed for much of the year by the cool waters of the Humboldt and Cromwell currents, the archipelago was formed by mid-ocean volcanic eruptions, and was never in contact with a continental land mass.

 Towering 1500 feet above the raging Urubamba River in Peru’s Andean highlands, the royal retreat and sacred center of Machu Picchu — now considered one of the Seven New Wonders of the World — is spectacular by any measure.
 Help protect this amazing site.
-Join Conservation Volunteers International Program, in cooperation with REI Adventures, as we work alongside park rangers on critical conservation projects including archaeological restoration and trail maintenance.
+Join Conservation Volunteers International Program as we work alongside park rangers on critical conservation projects including archaeological restoration and habitat maintenance.

 The Romans named Scotland “Caledonia.”
 The name comes from an early Celtic word meaning “strong” or “hard,” an accurate description of the rugged and wet terrain of the Scottish Highlands.
 Once heavily forested, today forests cover only about one percent of their original acreage.
 Fortunately, the environmental movement in Scotland — the birthplace of John Muir — is growing.